hyper-expanse/dotfiles/debian/personal-desktop.md

 Once `vagrant-libvirt` has been installed, have vagrant install the plugin:
 * `vagrant plugin install vagrant-libvirt`

-Lastly, install `virt-manager`, a graphical tool for visualizing virtual machine resources.
+To monitor virtual machines on your system outside of Vagrant, install `virt-manager`, a graphical tool for visualizing virtual machine resources.
 * virt-manager

 ### Libvirt User